Secunderabad Junction railway station: Facilities

 Secunderabad has a number of passenger facilities, including modern security and parking.
 A coach depot for cleaning and maintenance is next to the station.
 The area around the station is sometimes congested.
 The station has restaurants, cafes, a coffee shop, book stalls, waiting and cloak rooms, a cyber cafe, tourism agents' and train-inquiry counters, digital train-status boards, train-status announcements and foot bridges.
 A pharmacy has a dispensary and first-aid kit.

 Three waiting rooms are at the station's north entrance, and two are at the south entrance.
 An air-conditioned waiting room is on platform 1, and a non-air-conditioned dormitory is on the first floor.
 The air-conditioned waiting room is free of charge for passengers with air-conditioned-class tickets.
 The latest dormitory would supplement the existing air-conditioned dormitory with eight beds and 13 rooms, each with two beds.

 Both south-entrance waiting rooms, on platform 10, are air-conditioned.
 Intended for upper- and second-class passengers, they have comfortable chairs and pay toilets.
 Nearly 11,000 passengers use the waiting rooms daily.

-Secunderabad is well-stocked with security equipment (including CCTVs, door-frame metal detectors and hand-held sensors) and security personnel.
-Forty-five fixed and pan–tilt–zoom cameras are installed throughout the station, equipped with internet-enabled digital video recorders and interconnected display monitors.
-The PTZ cameras can rotate 360 degrees, and have a range of one kilometre.
-The system is controlled at the station's Railway Protection Force post.

-RPF personnel are also available to monitor suspicious activity, and nine surveillance cameras were installed at the station after the 13 September 2008 Delhi bombings.
+RPF personnel maintain security and monitor suspicious activity, surveillance cameras were installed at the station after the 13 September 2008 Delhi bombings.
 Indian Railways plan to equip a commando outfit modeled on the National Security Guard to counter terrorism at the station.

 After increasing terrorist threats, SCR began baggage checks at an estimated cost of ₹40 lakh (₹4 million, or US$65,000) as part of a pilot project.
 To increase security, railway authorities introduced an integrated security system as part of the 2009 Rail Budget.